 Welcome to the Swedish part of the ESCP website!
 This page provides information on colorectal surgical practice and research in Sweden.

-• ESCP representative: Disa Kalman (This email address is being protected from spambots.
-You need JavaScript enabled to view it.)
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. ) - Certified colorectal surgeons: 51 passed EBSQ examination, 100+ passed a previous national examination

 Minimally invasive surgery

-Minimally invasive surgery for rectal cancer was introduced 2010 and has quickly gained widespread acceptance in Sweden.
-Since 2016, it has been recommended in the national guidelines for colorectal cancer as the procedure of choice.
-In 2022, 54% of patients with rectal cancer were operated on using robotic technique and 24% underwent conventional laparoscopic surgery.
-In the same year, 67% of patients with colon cancer were treated with minimally invasive surgery, with 10% of these procedures performed using robotic technique.
+Minimally invasive surgery for colorectal cancer was adopted early in Sweden and quickly gained widespread acceptance.
+Since 2016, it is recommended as the technique of choice by the national guidelines for colorectal cancer.
+In 2024, 85% of patients with rectal cancer were operated by minimal invasive surgery, the vast majority of which by robotic technique.
+In the same year, 74% of patients with colon cancer were treated with minimally invasive surgery, a majority of them by conventional laparoscopy.

 Research

 Swedish research in the colorectal field is renowned for its high quality.
-This reputation is partly due to our national registries SCRCR (Swedish Colorectal Cancer registry) and SWIBREG (Swedish Inflammatory Bowel Disease Registry), and partly due to a generally positive attitude towards participation in multicentre studies and a strong commitment to thorough data reporting.
+This reputation ows a lot to our national registries including general health care registries held by the National Board of Health and Welfare as well as the specific colorectal registries SCRCR (Swedish Colorectal Cancer registry) and SWIBREG (Swedish Inflammatory Bowel Disease Registry).
+Also contributing is a generally positive attitude towards participation in multicentre studies and a strong commitment to thorough data reporting.

 A substantial portion of the research is derived from PhD theses.
 In Sweden, a PhD thesis typically consists of a series of individual scientific articles along with a comprehensive review of the topic.
 The dissertation act involves a public defence of the thesis, where an opponent challenges the respondent.
 The quality of the defence is then assessed by an examination committee.